Police Academy

 Sargent Plantholt could not write an essay to teach them how to spell every word in the dictionary, but he did prepare a list of “police words,” or words that reoccure often in a policeman’s literary efforts.
 A small portion of this list would be included:

-Day after day he had them spell these words, orally and in writing.
-When that class graduated after three weeks, the man with the lowest averaged in spelling had scored 89%.
+Day after day, he had them spell these words, orally and in writing.
+When that class graduated after three weeks, the man with the lowest average in spelling had scored 89%.

 Write Crime Stories

-In a sense they really have to write “short story plots,” in the course of learning what constitutes evidence and how to present it in the student policeman are required to prepare in writing fictitious cases involving the preparation of crimes and the capture of suspects.
-They imagine every conceivable crime from the stealing of clothes to the dynamiting of the Custom House and submit their brief plots to Sergeant Plantholt.
+In a sense, they really have to write “short story plots.”
+In the course of learning what constitutes evidence and how to present it, the student policeman is required to prepare in writing fictitious cases involving the preparation of crimes and the capture of suspects.
+They imagine every conceivable crime, from the stealing of clothes to the dynamiting of the Custom House, and submit their brief plots to Sergeant Plantholt.
 With the plots before him, he requires his students to get on an improvised witness stand and rehearse the evidence in the case they have conceived.
-He marks them for the completeness of detail, accuracy and ability with which they present the evidence.
+He marks them for the completeness of detail, accuracy, and ability with which they present the evidence.

-They learn about the methods and tricks of criminals from Sergeant Plantholt and William J. Lutts, assistant instructor, who tell their own experiences, and relate tales of good policemanship that had become classics in the Baltimore Police Department.
-But the way to get on the trail of a crime and track down the criminals they can learn from no one, but themselves.
+They learn about the methods and tricks of criminals from Sergeant Plantholt and William J. Lutts, assistant instructors, who tell their own experiences and relate tales of good policemanship that had become classics in the Baltimore Police Department.
+However, the most effective method for identifying and apprehending criminals is to learn from their own experiences.
 The instructors can show them how other policemen have done it, but nothing that any other policeman has done will serve in a brand-new case suddenly flashed before a new policeman.
 His only resources are his own instincts.

 Good Ones Born, Not Made

 Sergeant Lutts goes into a room adjoining the classroom.
 He pretends he is the victim of a robbery.
-There is a knock and he opens the door to admit a student policeman, he will address him as if he were utter stranger who had sent for police aid.
-It is up to the student to get information out of sergeant Lutts by asking him questions.
+There is a knock, and he opens the door to admit a student policeman; he will address him as if he were an utter stranger who had been sent for police aid.
+It is up to the student to get information out of Sergeant Lutts by asking him questions.
 The sergeant will volunteer nothing.

 The big test is whether the student is good enough to look around for evidence on his own account.
-Sometimes Sergeant Lutts drops a card, a button or a cigar butt on the floor or fixes up a little trail of red ink leading to a window.
+Sometimes Sergeant Lutts drops a card, a button, or a cigar butt on the floor or fixes up a little trail of red ink leading to a window.
 If the near policemen discover these things by himself, he is considered a promising fella.
-If not, he will pound a beat for years, probably, and never get anything out of being a policeman accept for fallen arches.
+If he doesn't discover these things on his own, it's likely that he will continue to work as a police officer for years, reaping no benefits beyond falling arches.

 May Study Safe-Cracking